tenzinnorzin/Customer-management-springBoot/README.md

 # Customer management system
-A basic SpringBoot API to perform CRUD operations on customer details.
-Used Spring data JPA and Postgresql for database.
+:star: A basic SpringBoot API to perform CRUD operations on customer details.
+:star: Used Spring data JPA and Postgresql for database.